beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 1️⃣ I created a pivot table and pivot chart using the `data_jobs_salary` query.

-2️⃣ The rows of the pivot table are the job titles and the columns are the regional, US and Non-US median salary values calculated for each job title.
+2️⃣ The rows of the pivot table are the job titles, and the columns are the regional, US and Non-US median salary values calculated for each job title.

 3️⃣ I inserted a **slicer** to allow comparison of salaries for a selected region against US and Non-US median salaries.